 Tim Robbins – Then and Now

-In a blink and you’ll miss him moment, Tim Robbins plays Sam ‘Merlin’ Wells in Top Gun.
-He is a co student of Maverick and Goose.
-He went on to become a household name by appearing in many a blockbuster film like Dead Man Walking, High Fidelity, Mystic River and the much revered movie, The Shawshank Redemption.
-He also had a long term relationship with Susan Sarandon for almost three decades though the famous pair never walked down the aisle.
+In a blink and you’ll miss him the moment, Tim Robbins plays Sam ‘Merlin’ Wells in Top Gun.
+He is a co-student of Maverick and Goose.
+He went on to become a household name by appearing in many a blockbuster film like Dead Man Walking, High Fidelity, Mystic River and the much-revered movie, The Shawshank Redemption.
+He also had a long-term relationship with Susan Sarandon for almost three decades through the famous pair never walked down the aisle.
 Didn’t know that?
 Click on for more Top Gun facts.

 A Goose By Any Other Name

 Whilst all the students on the Top Gun course have both call signs and real names, Goose is a character that never has his actual name mentioned – which is surprising given the size of his role.
 In fact, the character’s full name is Nick Bradshaw.
 Anthony Edwards, who played Goose, never speaks of his character’s name throughout the film so that when interviewed about the role, he has often forgotten what his character was called too and has to be reminded by Top Gun fanatics.